Alex-2605/data-challenge/README.md

   - **Regular Updates**
     - **Purpose:** Keeps Docker images and containers up-to-date with the latest security patches and updates.

-### Monitoring & Scalability

-- **Alert System:** Implements a push-based approach to monitoring, where alerts are generated and logged in real-time as data is ingested.
-- **Scalability Considerations:** Designed to handle increasing volumes of data by optimizing database indexing and utilizing Docker for scalable deployments.

 ### Future Enhancements